 If your newborn needs acute medical assistance or observation, they are admitted to the hospital’s NICU (Neonatal Intensive Care Unit) where they will be carefully monitored 24 hours a day by a specialized team of nurses and life-saving machines.
 Parents are released for home, and quickly learn to juggle hospital visiting hours, regular life, work and the many unknowns involved when your baby is in the hospital.

 One of my first experiences as a NICU parent was a crash course in medical terminology.
-My son, Sebastian, was born 14 weeks early and weighed only 2 pounds 3 ounces.
+My son, Sebastian, was born midway through my training as a doula, and he became my greatest teacher.
+He arrived 12 weeks early and weighed only 2 pounds 3 ounces.
 He was a “micro-preemie,” which is a baby born before 26 weeks.
 He spent 2.5 months in the NICU, and over that time I learned many of the phrases and terminology used in that environment.

 For ease of reference to other parents and practitioners, I’ve compiled a list of common NICU related terms below, which was compiled with the assistance of my dear friend Lora Schallert, a neonatal intensive care nurse I had the pleasure of working with during our time at the Cedars Sinai Hospital level 4 NICU in Los Angeles.